 51³Ô¹ÏÍøºÚÁÏ

-Best Lee County Public High Schools (2025-26)
+Best Lee County Public High Schools (2026)

-For the 2025-26 school year, there are 3 public high schools serving 1,208 students in Lee County, IL.
+For the 2026 school year, there are 3 public high schools serving 1,208 students in Lee County, IL.

-The top ranked public high schools in Lee County, IL are Ashton-franklin Center High School, Dixon High School and Amboy High School.
+The top-ranked public high schools in Lee County, IL are Ashton-franklin Center High School, Dixon High School and Amboy High School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 Lee County, IL public high schools have an average math proficiency score of 13% (versus the Illinois public high school average of 26%), and reading proficiency score of 15% (versus the 29% statewide average).
 High schools in Lee County have an average ranking of 1/10, which is in the bottom 50% of Illinois public high schools.